-Currently multi-line dfns can't be typed directly into the session.
-The interpreter attempts to evaluate the first line with its trailing left brace and a SYNTAX ERROR results.

-Dfns need not return a result.
-However even a non-result-returning expression will terminate the function, so you can't, for example, call a non-result-returning function from the middle of a dfn.

-You can trace a dfn only if it is defined on more than one line.
-Otherwise it is executed atomically in the same way as an execute $(\mathbf{a})$ expression.
-This deliberate restriction is intended to avoid the confusion caused by tracing a line and seeing nothing change on the screen.

-dfns do not currently support CS.
+- Multi-line dfns can't be typed directly into the session.
+The interpreter attempts to evaluate the first line with its trailing left brace and a SYNTAX ERROR results. - Dfns need not return a result.
+However even a non-result-returning expression will terminate the function, so you can't, for example, call a non-result-returning function from the middle of a dfn. - You can trace a dfn only if it is defined on more than one line.
+Otherwise it is executed atomically in the same way as an execute (±) expression.
+This deliberate restriction is intended to avoid the confusion caused by tracing a line and seeing nothing change on the screen. - dfns do not currently support CS which, if used, generates a NONCE ERROR. - [SHADOW ignores dfns when looking down the stack for a traditional function (tradfn) in which to make a new local name. - dfns do not support control structures or branch. - dfns do not support modified assignment such as X plus+10 where X is an array and plus is a function.
+In this example, both X and plus would be assigned the value 10.